pip-services/pip-services-docs/content/en/net/sqlserver/_index.md

 To implement sql server persistence component you shall inherit `IdentifiableSqlServerPersistence`.
 Most CRUD operations will come from the base class.
 You only need to override `getPageByFilter` method with a custom filter function.
-And implement a `getOneByKey` custom persistence method that doesn't exist in the base class.
+And then, implement a `getOneByKey` custom persistence method that doesn't exist in the base class.

 ```cs
 using PipServices3.SqlServer.Persistence;